panoptic-labs/docs/research/2024-11-18-comparing-uniswap-deribit-implied-volatilities/2024-11-18-comparing-uniswap-deribit-implied-volatilities.md

 ![](./5.png)

-_**Graph**: Cross-crorrelation results with $\tau = 5 \ \text{days}$_
+_**Graph**: Cross-crorrelation Over a 10-Day Rolling Window$_

 The cross-correlation plot between Uniswap IV and Deribit DVOL over a 10-day lag period provides valuable insights into their temporal relationship.
-The positive correlation observed at negative lags suggests that past values of Deribit DVOL could have predictive power for future movements in Uniswap IV, indicating that Deribit’s centralized market data m   ight lead the decentralized Uniswap market in certain conditions.
-Conversely, the declining correlation at positive lags implies that Uniswap IV's past values may not have a significant influence on future DVOL, emphasizing that information flows more prominently from the centralized Deribit market to the decentralized Uniswap IV.
-This asymmetry may present opportunities for arbitrage strategies, particularly for traders seeking to exploit the predictive lead-lag relationship between these markets.
+The positive correlation observed at negative lags suggests that past values of Uniswap IV could have predictive power for future movements in Deribit DVOL, indicating that the decentralized Uniswap market may sometimes lead the centralized Deribit market.
+Conversely, the declining correlation at positive lags implies that past values of Deribit DVOL may have a more prominent influence on future movements in Uniswap IV, suggesting that information flows more strongly from Deribit's centralized market to the decentralized Uniswap market under certain conditions.
+This bidirectional dynamic highlights opportunities for arbitrage strategies, especially for traders aiming to capitalize on the predictive lead-lag relationships between these markets.

 ### Statistical Metrics, Cointegration and FCVAR